PneumaSolutions/rim-manual-old/src/faq.md

 You bet!
 The subscriptions and/or one-off payments are for individuals and organizations seeking to offer remote assistance.
 No need to worry about getting a subscription if you're the person receiving help.
 In fact, you do not even have to set up an account if you are merely receiving help.
 ### I don't really do remote assistance regularly, but I may be helping a friend or family member on occasion.
 Are there any options that don't involve a subscription?
 Certainly!
 We do accommodate as many use cases as we can.
 * Anyone can assist a user over RIM for free for up to 30 minutes a day.
 So if you need to help someone install some software, fix a problem real quick, or send over a few files, we've got you covered.
+These minutes don't have to be used in one sitting.
 * There are, of course, going to be situations where a particular issue requires a little more time.
 Or maybe you're assisting someone learning a new piece of software and might be connecting on and off over the next few days.
 That's where our day passes and incident passes come in.
     * Incident passes allow you to connect to a single target as many times as is needed over a 24 hour period.
     * Day passes allow you to connect to multiple targets over a 24 hour period.